Stanford Key Findings about Benefits from EE/OL |

 |

-Murat Ginc, "The Project-based Learning Approach in Environmental Education," International Research in Geographical and Environmental Education 24(2):105-117, Dec.
-2014.
-Research on how children learn science led to the design of a three dimensional approach that engages children in use of science and engineering practices, making sense of core ideas, and understanding connections between those ideas.
-Source: National Academies Press, "Framework for K-12 Science Education," 2011.
+Research on how children learn science led to the design of a "3-dimensional approach" that engages children in use of science and engineering practices to make sense of core ideas, and understanding crosscutting concepts that connect science disciplines.

-Both children's health and academic performance are improved through learning outdoors.
-Source: Children And Nature Network, "Building a National Movement: Green Schoolyards for Healthy Communities"
+Children And Nature Network, "Building a National Movement: Green Schoolyards for Healthy Communities" |

-Girls who spent just 6-10 days learning outside were more likely to keep their science grades up and understand how science works than girls who learned indoors.
-Source: Kathryn T. Stevenson, Rachel E. Szczytko, Sarah J. Carrier & M. Nils Peterson (2021) How outdoor science education can help girls stay engaged with science, International Journal of Science Education |
+Kathryn T. Stevenson, Rachel E. Szczytko, Sarah J. Carrier & M. Nils Peterson (2021) How outdoor science education can help girls stay engaged with science, International Journal of Science Education |

 Ebony McGee, "The Equity Ethic: Black and Latinx Students Re-engineer their Careers toward Justice," 2018. |

 Children of color and all girls are underrepresented in STEM college majors and career paths.
 Yet "girls and underrepresented youth feel strongly about creating impact to serve their communities and the wider world.
 This means that recruiting should focus on marketing the impact that girls can have through STEM first, with less focus on gadgets and technical toys."
-Source: Sammet, K. & Kekelis, L., 2016.
+Sammet, K. & Kekelis, L., 2016.
 Changing the Game for Girls in STEM: Findings on High Impact Programs and System-Building Strategies

 |